SBI allocates Rs 71 Cr to combat 2nd wave of Covid-19

-New Delhi, May 3 (IANS) Country's largest bank, the State Bank of India (SBI) has allocated Rs 71 crore, to undertake various support initiatives to help the country combat the second wave of Covid-19.
+New Delhi: Country's largest bank, the State Bank of India (SBI) has allocated Rs 71 crore, to undertake various support initiatives to help the country combat the second wave of Covid-19.

 The Bank has dedicated Rs 30 crore to set up 1,000 bed makeshift hospitals, 250 bed ICU facilities and 1,000 bed isolation facilities across some of the worst-hit states.
 These facilities would be set up in collaboration with government hospitals and Municipal Corporations of the respective cities.